play-co/sponsorpay/README.md

 Note that the manifest keys are case-sensitive.

-#### adapters.config and adapters.info
+#### adapters.config

-Sponsorpay/Fyber uses two files, `adapters.info` and `adapters.config` to
-set up additional providers on android.
-You will need to download these files for the Fyber/SponsorPay version 7.1.0 and enter your credentials for all of the providers you may wish to use.
-Put these files in your application's `src` folder.
+Sponsorpay/Fyber uses a local config file (`adapters.config`) to set up additional providers on android.
+You will need to download the default adapters.config file for Fyber/SponsorPay version 7.1.0 and enter your credentials for all of the providers you may wish to use.
+Put this file in your application's `src` folder.

-Unlike a standard Fyber integration, this plugin will automatically choose the correct parts of the adapter files and only use those you specify in your manifest, so you can include all of your accounts and not worry about it breaking your build if you add/remove a key in
+Unlike a standard Fyber integration, this plugin will automatically choose the correct parts of the adapter files and only use those you specify in your manifest, so you can include all of your accounts and not worry about it breaking your build if you add/remove a key in your config.

 ## Usage